 Insist on a written contract in addition to any verbal guarantees offered by the asphalt contractor.
 A good contractor will give a detailed written quote with all specifications, materials, and costs included.
 SBI uses a standard contract for all projects.
 Projects do not start until both parties have a signed copy of the agreement.

 When getting bids from contractors, make sure the services suggested are the services needed.
 In addition to accepting bids from single-service contractors, always obtain a quote from a multiple-service contractor.
 Single-service contractors may not be able to offer a maintenance program for your project.
 A multiple-service contractor will be able to install your asphalt as well as offer a preventative maintenance program to help ensure a long-lasting product.
 SBI offers a full complement of maintenance options for your property, from seal coating and patching to overlays and striping.
 SBI will deliver you the service your property needs.

 Avoid the leftover materials line.
 An example is when someone stops by and says they have some materials left from another job and offer you a great deal right now.
 Reputable contractors calculate materials carefully and seldom have more than a small amount of leftover materials, certainly not enough to do an entire job.
 SBI never asks for a decision right now.
-All quotes are good for a minimum of 60 days.
+All quotes are good for a maximum of 30 days.